octoxalis/11tyTips/source/content/posts/frontmatter_data.md

 {% end_short_note %}
 , a few ones being mandatory
 {% _short_note %}
-No so strickly speaking!
+no so strickly speaking!
 For instance, you're not requested to use a Date, but it's more than useful if you want to sort your posts by date.
 {% end_short_note %}
 , others being used to supply some page specific content or variables
 {% _short_note %}
-Have a look at {{ _link_f( 'udf_s' )[0] }}{target="_blank" rel="noreferrer"} for a list of Eleventy properties usable in front matter.
+have a look at {{ _link_f( 'udf_s' )[0] }}{target="_blank" rel="noreferrer"} for a list of Eleventy properties usable in front matter.
 {% end_short_note %}
 .

 *Mandatory data*
 + Date
 {% _short_note %}
-The Date property is mainly used to sort the posts but also to be shown it on the page.
+the Date property is mainly used to sort the posts but also to be shown it on the page.
 {% end_short_note %}
 { data--="ulist" }
 + Layout
 {% _short_note %}
-This is the template used to render the page.
+this is the template used to render the page.
 {% end_short_note %}
 + Permalink
 {% _short_note %}
-This is the name of the output file: HTML, or any other format (e.g. minified JavaScript).
+this is the name of the output file: HTML, or any other format (e.g. minified JavaScript).
 {% end_short_note %}
 + Tags
 {% _short_note %}
-The collection(s) including the output file.
+the collection(s) including the output file.
 {% end_short_note %}

 *Specific data*
 + Title
 {% _short_note %}
-Used by {{_C.SITE_s}} to identify the page in the browser tab.
+used by {{_C.SITE_s}} to identify the page in the browser tab.
 {% end_short_note %}
 { data--="ulist" }
 + Subtitle